American ex-priest in East Timor found guilty of sex abuse

 They said the girl on his lap would then sleep with him that night and that various types of abuse -– from oral sex to rape -– would occur, sometimes involving other children too.
 The accusers have not been identified because of fears of retribution.

-Daschbach’s lawyer, Julio Farma, said they are disappointed with the court’s verdict and plan to appeal the decision issued by the three judges.
+Daschbach’s lawyer, Miguel Faria, said they are disappointed with the court’s verdict and plan to appeal the decision issued by the three judges.

 Dozens of Daschbach’s supporters, including several children brought by Gusmao from Dili, wept and some were screaming as it became clear the court would sentence the former priest to jail.
 Some in the impoverished enclave revere Daschbach so highly, they believe he possesses special powers and is the victim of a conspiracy.